rhyspowell/BGS-Tally-v3/README.md

     ...
 ```

-Remeber the path to the downloaded credentials file.
-Also, in the next step you’ll need the value of client_email from this file.
+In the next step you’ll need the value of client_email from this file.

 Very important!
 Go to your spreadsheet and share it with a client_email from the step above.
 Just like you do with any other Google account.
 If you don’t do this, BGS tally can't write to the sheet.